gonvaled/paisley/README.md

 _Enhancements_

+* Support bound and non-bound databases in class ChangeNotifier
 * Added CouchDB authentication support (supply username and password args when instantiating)
 * Re-factored underlying HTTP transport to use Twisted Web Agent (will allow connection pooling in the future).
 * Re-factored code into formal Python package.
 API compatible with old package layout.